nottaro/littleroot/content/11Literature/Conventions.md

 **Oxymoron**
 Figure of speech that has 2 contradicting terms, e.g., terribly good

+**Irony**
+A technique of indicating, as through character or plot development, an intention or attitude opposite to that which is actually or ostensibly stated.

 **Dramatic Irony**
 Irony that is inherent in speeches or a situation of a drama and is understood by the audience but not grasped by the characters in the play.

+**Foreshadowing**
+An indication of something that will happen in the future, often used as a literary device to hint at or allude to future plot developments: